sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 #### XYZ Channel Constructor

-Create a new SassColor in a color space with XYZ channels- `xyz`, `xyz-d50`, and `xyz-d65`. `space` is required as there is no legacy space to default to.
+Create a new SassColor in a color space with XYZ channels -- `xyz`, `xyz-d50`, and `xyz-d65`. `space` is required as there is no legacy space to default to.

 ```ts
 constructor(